clicknium/clicknium-docs/doc/api/python/uielement/double_click.md

     &emsp;**click_method**: ClickMethod
         &emsp;&emsp; Defines the method to click the UI element.
         &emsp;&emsp; `mouse-emulation`: click the target UI element by simulating mouse.
         &emsp;&emsp; `control-invocation`: click the target UI element by invoking its UI method.
-It may not be supported if is is a window desktop element.
+It may not be supported if it is a window desktop element.
         &emsp;&emsp; `default`: automatically choose method per element type.
 For Web element, use `control-invocation`; for Window element, use `mouse-emulation`.
     &emsp;**modifier_key**: ModifierKey
         &emsp;&emsp; The modifier key("alt", "ctrl", "shift", "win") to be pressed along with click, and default is none.